 Pomsky Puppies for Sale

-Looking for Pomsky puppies for sale?
-This designer breed has a short but fascinating history.
+The Pomsky breed is a designer breed has a short but fascinating history.
 In fact, this may be the first internet breed ever.
 It was on social media that someone first posted a photo of mixed breed and invented the name Pomsky.

 The image went viral, and soon millions of people were sharing a variety of real and doctored photos portraying their ideas of how a Pomeranian/Husky mix might look.
 The online frenzy, and the dream of a true Pomsky, became so popular that Arizona breeders teamed up to create the breed.
 By 2012, the first Pomskies were born, and the popularity of the breed exploded in the U.S.